The powers of smooth words over arbitrary 2-letter alphabets: Introduction

-A naturally arising question is whether or not the similar results to Huang~\cite{Huang1} still hold for smooth words over arbitrary 2-letter alphabet $\{a,b\}$ with $a<b$.
-This paper is a study of derivative formula of the concatenation of two smooth words, power derivative formula of smooth words and the property of smooth words being $k$-power-free for some suitable positive integers.
-However, an extension of the important result, which smooth words are cube-free for the alphabet $\{1,2\}$, to arbitrary 2-letter alphabets leads to difficulties if we attempt to follow A. Carpi's~\cite{Carpi2} or our former method.
-But fortunately, the power derivative formula provides us the required method to establish the power-free index of smooth words over arbitrary 2-letter alphabets.
+A naturally arising question is whether or not for the other 2-letter alphabets, smooth words are $k$-power-free for some suitable positive integer $k$.
+This paper is a study of the property of smooth words being $k$-power-free for arbitrary 2-letter alphabets.
+However, an extension of the attractive result, which smooth words are cube-free for the alphabet $\{1,2\}$, to arbitrary 2-letter alphabets leads to difficulties if we attempt to follow Carpi's~\cite{Carpi2} or Lepist\"{o}'s~\cite{Lepist} method.
+But surprisingly, the power derivative formula provides us the required method to establish the power-free index of smooth words over arbitrary 2-letter alphabets, which do not rely on machine computation.

 The paper is structured as follows.
 In Section \ref{s1}, we shall first fix some notations and introduce some notions.
-Secondly in Section \ref{s2}, we establish the derivative formula of the concatenation of two smooth words (Theorem \ref{T1}) and power derivative formula of smooth words (Theorem \ref{T3}) on any 2-letter alphabets.
-And then in Section \ref{s3}, without machine computation, we give a new proof of smooth words being cube-free for the alphabet $\{1,2\}$.
-In Section \ref{s4}, for arbitrary alphabet $\{a,b\}$, we prove that smooth words of length $\geq 2$ are $h(a,b)$-power-free and that all smooth words are $\delta(a,b)$-power-free, where if $a=1, b=3$, then $\delta(a,b)=b+2$, otherwise, $\delta(a,b)=b+1$.
-We naturally expect to know about what reasons cause the differences of values of $\delta(a,b)$ between $a=1,\,b=3$ and the other cases.
-To do so, in Section \ref{s6}, we give an explanation to this phenomenon.
-In Section \ref{s5}, we obtain the number of smooth words of form $u^{n}$ over 2-letter alphabet $\{a,b\}$ having the same parity, where $n$ is a positive integer.
-Finally, in Section \ref{s7}, we give some open problems on smooth words which are deserved to attention.
+Second in Section \ref{s2}, we establish the derivative formula of the concatenation of two smooth words (Theorem \ref{T1}) and power derivative formula of smooth words (Theorem \ref{T3}) on any 2-letter alphabets.
+In Section \ref{s4}, for arbitrary alphabet $\{a,b\}$, we prove that all smooth words are $\delta(a,b)$-power-free, where if $a=1\text{ and } b=3$, then $\delta(a,b)=b+2$, otherwise, $\delta(a,b)=b+1$.
+In Section \ref{s5}, we give the number of smooth words of the form $u^{n}$ for 2-letter alphabets having same parity, where $n$ is a positive integer.
+Finally, in Section \ref{s7}, we give some problems on smooth words which are deserved to attention.